 Translating Interpreting

 Armed Forces Teaching

 Retail and Wholesale Journalism

 Health & Social Work Hotels & Restaurants Engineering Travel and Tourism

 In fact, practically any profession could involve languages!

-For more information contact Mr J Gleed Email: jgleed@stjohnsschoolcyprus.com
+For more information contact Mr J Gleed Email: Jon.Gleed@modschools.org

 Geography

 OCR H481

-EXCELLENCE • LEARNING • LEADERSHIP

-Who should consider studying this course?
+EXCELLENCE • LEARNING • LEADERSHIP Who should consider studying this course?
 It is recommended, that you have obtained at least a Grade 5 at GCSE level to study Geography at A Level.
 You should have an independent, lively and enquiring mind, an interest in the environment and current affairs, a willingness to explore new ideas and an ability to communicate your ideas. effectively and a 'hands-on' enthusiastic approach to the subject.
 What units are studied and how are they assessed?

-Unit 1: Physical Systems
+Unit 1: Physical Systems 1 hour 45 minute exam (24%) Landscape systems - Coastal, Glacial or Dry (2 of 3) Earth Life Support Systems - Water and Carbon cycles Geographical Skills

+Unit 2: Human interactions

 1 hour 45 minute exam (24%)

-Landscape systems - Coastal, Glacial or Dry (2 of 3)

-Earth Life Support Systems - Water and Carbon cycles
+Changing Spaces; Making Places - From local to global scales Global Connections - Trade or Migration and Human Rights or Power and Borders

 Geographical Skills

-Unit 2: Human interactions

-1 hour 45 minute exam (24%)

-Changing Spaces; Making Places - From local to global scales Global Connections - Trade or Migration and Human Rights or Power and Borders Geographical Skills

 Unit 3: Geographical Debates

-21⁄2 hour exam (32%) Study 2 of 5 Climate Change, Disease Dilemmas, Exploring Oceans, Future of Food and Hazardous Earth.
+21⁄2 hour exam (32%)

+Study 2 of 5

+Climate Change, Disease Dilemmas,

+Exploring Oceans, Future of Food and

+Hazardous Earth.
-Unit 4: Geographical Independent Investigation

-3,000-4,000 word report (20%)
+Unit 4: Geographical Independent Investigation 3,000-4,000 word report (20%) Student Comment:

-Student Comment:

 "Geography has inspired me to continue my studies to Higher Education and introduced me to topics that influenced my future career direction."
-Callie (studying Geography at Cardiff University) Frequently asked questions and future careers How much work will I need to do?
+Callie (studying Geography at Cardiff University) "I have enjoyed applying my geography knowledge to appreciate the impact of conflict."
+Megan (studying International Relations at Leeds University) Frequently asked questions and future careers How much work will I need to do?